Related Subjects:

 Aetiology 🔬

-- Autoantibodies against the α3-chain of Type IV collagen.
+- Autoantibodies against the noncollagenous (NC-1) domain of the alpha3 chain of type IV collagen.

 - Targets: Glomerular basement membrane (GBM) + Alveolar basement membrane.